ssauermann/BetterDefaultBrowser/README.md

 You will have to exclude the files from your scan to use BDB.
 #Uninstallation#
 1. Set your system default browser to another browser.
 2. Uninstall BDB via the menu.
-(If you can't open the main program and want to remove BDB, run `BetterDefaultBrowser-Helper.exe -uninstall` from an eleveated command promt)
+(If you can't open the main program and want to remove BDB, run `BetterDefaultBrowser-Helper.exe -uninstall` from an elevated command prompt)
 3. Optional: Delete your settings and all log files via the menu.
 4. Now you can safely delete the program files.